probe973/eco-4001b/normal/01-standardise.md

 </div>

-For each of the situtations below, enter the raw score, $x$.
+For each of the situations below, enter the raw score, $x$.

 {% include question_numerical.html
 id="normstand_3"